Autodotnet/retail-app-store/README.md

 To create the infrastructure it was used Terraform as well as to deploy the application manifests to the GKE.

-The locust.py script was used to test the Auto Scaling emulate a surge of users requesting the application, causing the application to scale its components.
+The locust.py script was used to test the Auto Scaling emulating a surge of users requesting the application, causing the application to scale its components.